 · welcome & farewell dinner

 · Supported with a vehicle

 · Daily route extensions for more biking

-· Bike rental: Marin or Trek hybrid bike with panniers (male frame)
+· Bike rental: E-bike or Marin / Trek hybrid bike with panniers (male frame)

 · Navigation device rental: Garmin or similar